Mathematical Foundations of Complex Tonality: Applications, Conjectures, and Conclusions

-We argue that when the tritone is heard in isolation it is registered by the ear as harsh, but that in the context of the minor sixth chord the mind identifies this interval as the complex prime $1 + \ri$, which it treats as harmonious, pleasurable, or even exotic -- thus perhaps justifying the term {\em diabolus in musica} often applied to this most unstable of intervals.
-We say the resulting three-semitone complex scales are of {\bf Gauss-3} type, and we establish the existence of three such systems, which we call {\bf Gauss-3 I}, {\bf Gauss-3 II} and {\bf Gauss-3 III}.
+In short, we propose that when the tritone is heard in isolation it is registered by the ear as harsh, that when it is heard in the context of, say, an eighteenth century contrapuntal development, it triggers a leading-tone interpretation along the lines of Lewin's gestalt; but that in the setting of the minor sixth chord the mind identifies this interval as the complex prime $1 + \ri$, which it treats as pleasurable, luxurious, even exotic---thus perhaps justifying the term {\em diabolus in musica} which has been applied to this most unstable of intervals.

-The {\bf Gauss-3 I} system is of particular interest on account of its full use of the factorization of the number five and the abundance of intervals that it exhibits involving low powers of primes.
-The twelve major scales for this system are presented at the end of Section V.

-In Section VIII we consider the possibility of an analogous construction for two-semitone complex $3$-limit scales.
-In this case, we fix the values of the Pythagorean pentatonic scale and ask that the system should also take the value $1+\ri$ at $F_{\sharp}$.
-The existence and uniqueness of such a scheme is established in Theorem 3 and we call it {\bf Gauss-2}.

-In Section IX, finally, we return to the consideration of real tuning systems, and ask for the construction of ``shadow" systems based on the magnitudes of the intervals arising in the complex schemes.
-It turns out that this program can be carried out for both the complex three-semitone and the complex two-semitone systems.
-The results are provided in our Theorems 4 and 5, and we call the systems {\bf Shadow-3} and {\bf Shadow-2}.

-In Tables I to IV we lay out the values of the tones of the chromatic scales for the various systems that we have considered, alongside the associated aggregation sequences, showing the variations that arise in some cases.
-In Tables V and VI we present a list of the complex tones occurring frequently in our analysis of complex tone systems.
-Our list is brief, but it can be compared to the more complete catalogues of real tones provided by Helmholtz \cite{Helmholtz}, Longuet-Higgins \cite{LH}, and Haluska \cite{Haluska}, with which there is of course some overlap.
+According to this view, acoustic phenomena can trigger certain intuitions already established in the mind---either innately or through cultural conditioning---which can then be identified with certain mathematical objects.
+These mathematical objects are constructed from sets of complex 5-limit intervals, which we recognize as melodies, harmonies, rhythms, and so forth.
+The complex interval system itself can be viewed as an abstraction, and hence the precise form taken by this map from acoustic phenomena to the interval system will inevitably vary somewhat from person to person, from piece to piece, from culture to culture, and over time, even if the existence of such a map can be regarded as a universal.